LLMs syntactically adapt their language use to their conversational partner: Analysis with all Rules

 \section{Analysis with all Rules}

 In our analysis, we exclude rules that have very high frequencies, and those that appear only once.
-To test whether removing these rules affects overall conclusions, we ran the analysis again using all rules.
+To test whether removing these rules affects overall conclusions, we ran the analysis again on the GPT corpus using all rules.
 Results can be found in Table \ref{tab:switchboard_all_rules} for Switchboard and in Table \ref{tab:gpt_all_rules} for the GPT corpus.

 The results show that effects still persist with similar effect sizes.
 The only difference is that significance values are lower.
 For the GPT corpus, for example, the p-values for \emph{SameConv}, \emph{ln(Freq):SameConv}, and \emph{ln(Freq):ln(Size)} are $p<0.004$, $p<0.002$, and $p<0.012$ respectively, which are much larger than the above recorded $p<0.000$ for all effects.